RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### continue_if_no_results

-    - **description**: Whether to continue execution if no paths are found matching the query graph.
+    - Whether to continue execution if no paths are found matching the query graph.

     - Acceptable input types: boolean.